Knowledge base

 Which version (Cloud or Lite) to choose for the VPS?

-• Upgrading a VPS Lite to a VPS Cloud is not yet possible automatically, and reducing a subscribed offer is not possible.
+- The evolution from a VPS Lite to a VPS Cloud is not yet possible automatically and it is not possible to reduce a subscribed offer.

 Has this FAQ been helpful?